If you are a fan of winter sports, you have to ski in Val di Sole, Trentino.

-What to wear to ski in Val di Sole
+What to wear for your Val di Sole ski trip

-If you plan to ski in Val di Sole, you will need a few selected items to make sure you are comfortable and warm throughout the day.
+If you are planning a Val di Sole ski trip you will need a few selected items to make sure you are comfortable and warm throughout the day.
 I have selected a few for you.

 - Technical thermal underwear and warm socks.

-- A whool or techinical shirt (I love Alva Thermal by Kuhl) to wear under a nice, thick fleece – I am a massive fan of Kuhl Alska.
+- A wool or technical shirt (I love Kozet Long) to wear under a nice, micro fleece I am a massive fan of Kuhl Alska.